Your relationship went off the rails. The love went cold, and now you yearn for the passion and fire to come back into your life.

 Just because you already had a break before does not mean you can not have another one!

 The above are fundamental.
-That means they’re important and should be at the core of your efforts to save your relationship.
+That means the advice here is important and should be at the core of your efforts to save your relationship.